pawurb/mevlog-rs/README.md

 ![Big bribe](big-bribe-tx.png)

-Rust-based CLI tool for querying and monitoring EVM blockchain transactions, with flexible filtering and EVM tracing capabilities.
+Rust-based CLI tool for querying and monitoring Ethereum blockchain transactions, with flexible filtering and EVM tracing capabilities.
 It's a tool for MEV searchers who prefer command-line workflows over web-based explorers.

 `mevlog` allows you to analyze transaction details via a simple CLI interface.
 It currently offers the following features: